docker-library/docs/pydio/content.md

 You can access your Pydio using this url http://localhost/.
 A wizard will let you set up the main accounts and access to the database.
 You can use SQLite for a quick run-through or link your container to a MySQL or PostgreSQL database.

-To do so, just run the same command but adding a link to your existing database container - eg :
+To do so, just run the same command but add a link to your existing database container - eg :

 ```console
 $ docker run -d -p 80:80 --link mysql:db pydio:latest